cityofaustin/Residential-Permitting/_projects/shed.md

 * It will exceed 1 story,
 * Be over 200 square feet (for example, over 20 feet by 10 feet),
+* Have plumbing,
+* Have a Heating, Ventilation, and Air Conditioning unit (HVAC),
-* Be built in a floodplain,
+* Or be built in a floodplain.

 {% include glossary-aside.html term="floodplain" %}

-* Have plumbing,
-* Have a Heating, Ventilation, and Air Conditioning unit (HVAC).

 > ###### How do I find out if I'm in a floodplain?
 >